 Can Permanent Residents get services from ISS?

 Yes, Permanent Residents (PR) can get services from ISS.

 How do I make an appointment?

-Advisors are available for regularly scheduled appointments in St. Paul (see hours on the home page, and appointment reference grid below).
-For Minneapolis, there are set office hours.
-Click HERE to see our Minneapolis hours.
+Advisors are available for regularly scheduled appointments.
+Our office is located in the Anderson Student Center, Room # 218. (see hours on the home page, and appointment reference grid below).

 Length in Time